MarieAugerMethe/ISEC2024_HMM_workshop/README.md

 ### Afternoon learning objectives

 - Fit a basic HMM to accelerometer data using `momentuHMM`
-- Incorporate and interprete covariates on behaviour transition probabilities
+- Incorporate and interpret covariates on behaviour transition probabilities
 - Visualize the depth time series with decoded states
-- Use the Akaike Information Criteria for model selection
+- Understanding model selection